Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/build-parachains-betanet.md

 ## Parachain Workshop

-If you are interested in running and launching your own parachain, Parity Technologies has created a [parachain workshop](https://substrate.dev/cumulus-workshop/#/1-prep/1-compiling).
-There is also a [BetaNet Element chat channel](https://matrix.to/#/!WuksvCDImqYSxvNmua:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=axiacoin.org) as well as [Cumulus' GitHub repository](https://github.com/axia-tech/cumulus#betanet) available.
+If you are interested in running and launching your own parachain, Axia Technologies has created a [parachain workshop](https://substrate.dev/cumulus-workshop/#/1-prep/1-compiling).
+There is also a [BetaNet Element chat channel](https://matrix.to/#/!WuksvCDImqYSxvNmua:matrix.axia.io?via=matrix.axia.io&via=matrix.org&via=axiacoin.org) as well as [Cumulus' GitHub repository](https://github.com/axia-tech/cumulus#betanet) available.

 ### Obtaining ROC